The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation. I. Programme overview: Supporting data

 \subsection{Radio}

-Radio observations of galaxy clusters show several types of sources connected to the ICM \citep[see][for a recent review]{vanWeeren19}.
-Radio halos are Mpc-size sources located at the cluster centres and possibly due to turbulent re-acceleration during major mergers.
+Radio observations of galaxy clusters show several types of sources connected to the ICM (see \citealt{vanWeeren19} for a recent review).
+Radio halos are Mpc-size sources located at the cluster centres and are possibly due to turbulent re-acceleration during major mergers.
 Radio relics are arc-like radio sources located at the cluster periphery and linked to shock (re)accelerations.
-Mini-halos are sources of a few hundreds kpc in size found at the centre of cool-core clusters surrounding the bright radio-loud BCG \citep{git18}.
+Mini-halos are sources of a few hundred kpc in size found at the centre of cool-core clusters surrounding the bright radio-loud BCG \citep{git18}.

 To understand the origin of radio halos and relics, it is important to quantify their occurrence as a function of cluster mass, redshift, and dynamical state.
-The CHEX-MATE samples represent good starting point for this analysis, that will complement the mass-complete samples already studied or planned \citep{cas13,cuc15}.
-Despite the number of archival observations in the radio band, the different sensitivity and observing bands of the clusters do not permit to derive firm conclusions on radio halos and relics occurrence and evolution.
+The CHEX-MATE samples represent good starting point for this analysis, which will complement the mass-complete samples already studied or planned \citep{cas13,cuc15}.
+Despite the number of archival observations in the radio band, the different sensitivity and observing bands of the clusters do not permit us to derive firm conclusions on the occurrence and evolution of radio halos and relics.
 The fraction of clusters known to host a radio halo, relic, or mini halo in Tiers-1 and 2 are listed in Table \ref{tab:radio}.
 In the coming years, radio surveys with new and up-coming facilities will provide data with homogeneous sensitivity to cluster diffuse emission, allowing one to perform unbiased statistical studies on the occurrence of radio halos, relics, and mini halos, and on their evolution with time.